open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 third-party database frameworks (like ORMs) and wonder how widely this instrumentation can be used.

-The answer is, from the implementation perspective, as long as the database drivers or the database frameworks interact with the database (even not a SQL database) through the `database/sql` with context, the `otelsql` should work with them.
+From an implementation perspective, as long as the database drivers or the database frameworks interact with the database (any database, not just an SQL database) through `database/sql` with context, `otelsql` should work just fine.

 This is an
 [example](https://github.com/ent/ent/issues/1232#issuecomment-1200405070) that